What are the different types of pearls?

 If you want to introduce someone to freshwater pearl jewelry we suggest a classic button earring to start.

 A saltwater pearl is a pearl produced by a saltwater mollusk in a saline environment.
 The three most common types of saltwater pearls are Akoya pearls, Tahitian pearls and South Sea pearls.
 The shape of the saltwater pearl is naturally more round than freshwater cultured pearls.
 When buying saltwater pearls, make sure the nacre is thick enough that it will not peel off.
 To ensure the saltwater pearls are good quality, the pearls need to be more than 20 years old – which makes them quite expensive.

 Why are the Saltwater pearls more expensive?

 Saltwater pearls are more expensive than freshwater cultured pearls because the saltwater oyster only produces one pearl at a time.
 Freshwater mussels can produce up to 30 pearls at a time.
 This -- combined with the higher labor costs in Japan -- creates a more expensive pearl.

 NOTE: At Bourdage Pearls, we specialize in freshwater pearls.
 However, we do have some saltwater pearls.
 Our pearls are Tahitian and Akoya.
-Tahitian pearls are the only naturally black pearls.
+Tahitian Pearls are the only naturally occurring black pearls.

 How do you choose fine quality pearl jewelry?